BlindSigma/sticky-server/README.md

 sticky-server
 =============

 A small Node library designed to route incoming connections to individual worker processes.
-Heavily modeled after [sticky-session](https://github.com/indutny/sticky-session) and [node-cluster-socket.io](https://github.com/elad/node-cluster-socket.io), this package aims to provide server-independent socket clustering.
+Heavily modeled after [sticky-session](https://github.com/indutny/sticky-session) and [node-cluster-socket.io](https://github.com/elad/node-cluster-socket.io), this package aims to provide socket/worker clustering in a server-independent manner.

 So long as the server you're trying to implement can read from a socket, this library should work.